pradogusto/MyNetwork/README.md

 ![alt tag](https://github.com/pradogusto/MyNetwork/blob/master/pic/new_plot.png)
 ## Facebook scrapping

 For the first part of this project, I use Selenium to scrap my Facebook account.
 The goal is to see how much is Facebook open for scrapping data, maybe for other purpose later.
-Finally, Selenium is a very practical library, especially to move quickly from a Facebook profile to an other, but Facebook changes quite often the code of its pages and sometimes the same code doesn’t work the day after, if you don’t change one line where the web element you want to select has changed.
+Finally, Selenium is a very practical library, especially to move quickly from a Facebook profile to an other, but Facebook changes quite often the code of its pages and sometimes the same code doesn't work the day after, if you don't change one line where the web element you want to select has changed.
 You can find a little demo of scrapping [here] (https://www.youtube.com/watch?v=KurcdkvC9U4).
-Functions can be found in /scrap_function.py
+Functions can be found in [/scrap_function.py](/scrap_function.py)

 ## Friends